 Happy New Year from The Educated Mouse!
 This first month of January we wish to ring in the celebration of various cultures.

-all at Disney World is one of our favorite times to visit.
+Fall at Disney World is one of our favorite times to visit.
 There is so much to eat, ride, and learn at the parks.
 The Magic Kingdom is adorned in pumpkins, hay bales, and scarecrows for Mickey’s Not So Scary Halloween Party.

-hile eating dinner the night before July 4th, we decided to be patriotic and watch a movie about the birth of our nation.
+While eating dinner the night before July 4th, we decided to be patriotic and watch a movie about the birth of our nation.
 We chose an episode of Disney’s Wonderful World of Color on TCM from the “Walt Disney Vault” that we taped last year.
 The episode was entitled Liberty Story and it was narrated by Walt himself.

-ver the weekend, we grabbed our 3-D glasses and headed into the movie theater to see “Zootopia.”
+Over the weekend, we grabbed our 3-D glasses and headed into the movie theater to see “Zootopia.”
 With the incredible success of Disney’s new smash animated hit, we felt it only fitting to share where the real “Zootopia” can be found……right on Disney property!

 Last week, I received my latest video from the Disney Movie Club…The Good Dinosaur in 3-D. Not only do I love the story line and characters (Spot is my favorite), but this animated masterpiece is so incredible in 3-D!
 After I finished watching the movie and removed my glasses, I thought about all of the wonderful opportunities guests have to learn about Dinosaurs at Walt Disney World.

 isney’s connection to U.S. presidents first started at the 1964 World’s Fair when Walt Disney introduced Audio-Animatronics through an Abraham Lincoln exhibit.
 Since that time, every U.S. President has visited a Disney resort property at some point in their lifetime except for Lyndon B. Johnson.
 Many of these presidents have held events on Disney property and have even visited the parks.